 Why is it important to counsel couples in couples therapy, rather than individuals?

-In the '70s I was a psychotherapist in Dallas with a very successful practice that was full of people who had troubled marriages, but they were not there as couples.
+In the '70s I was a psychotherapist in Dallas with a very successful practice that was full of people who had troubled marriages, but they were not there for couples therapy.
 In the '70s, if you came to talk about your marriage, the focus was on you — how to get what you want in life, how to grow.
 This is embarrassing to say, but as psychotherapists we contributed to hundreds of divorces, indirectly, by helping people grow in our offices and then they went home to a partner who had not been to couples therapy, so the gap between them was created.
 These people who would talk to me, [then] get a divorce, showed up again in my office in a year or two talking about the person they had found after the divorce and they were talking about the same problems.
 They may have changed their self-esteem and their depression and regulating their anxiety but they were not relating better.
 Relationship skills do not come with genes, they come with practice.

 Also of Interest